 Lavender essential oil is antibacterial, anti fungal and antimicrobial as well as very calming to the skin.
 The aroma of lavender can also have a profound calming effect on a baby.

-Lavender Diaper Rash Spray
+DIY Diaper Rash Spray

 Mix all ingredients in a spray bottle and use!
 Spray just enough to coat the bottom, re diaper and you’re done!
 You will need to shake thoroughly each time you use it.
 The aloe will separate.